[Blog post updated in May 2019] – PDF document at the end of the article

-I hope this article helps you finding a place, avoid scammers and overpriced rooms.
+I hope this article helps you to find a place, avoid scammers and overpriced rooms.
 I wish you the best of luck finding a new place to stay and remember to keep your heads up.
 Even if the situation seems hopeless sometimes or the apartment where you are stuck in right now is a total sh*thole (believe me, I have been there), you will eventually make it through this phase and happily look back one day from a cozy room, where you feel home 🙂

 Follow my Facebook Page for updates and articles about living in Copenhagen & Denmark, Traveling and random thoughts 🙂

 Don’t hesitate to ask me in the comments or via Instagram if you have any further questions.

 Check out my next blog post about Learning Danish and Why I moved to Copenhagen, Denmark and whats next? 🙂